-Star of the Northwest was an easy target that was pretty difficult not to spot right away.
-Standing as the far end of the pier, the biggest vessel wide opened its door for the enthusiastic Kenai Fjords National Park’s explorers.
+Star of the Northwest was an easy target, pretty difficult not to spot right away.
+Standing at the far end of the pier, the biggest vessel wide opened its door, welcoming enthusiastic Kenai Fjords National Park’s explorers.

-Sharp at noon, the captain of our Major Marine Tours vessel gave last call, and the cruise boat took off.
-Words cannot describe what a blast was awaiting us ahead!
-Breathtaking glaciers, deep fjords, gigantic mountains, and tiny settlements at the far shores of the Kenai Fjords National Park, followed by narration of our ranger, Aubrey…
+Sharp at noon, the captain of our cruise vessel declared last call, and the cruise ship took off.
+Words cannot describe what a delightful adventure was awaiting us ahead!
+The breathtaking glaciers, deep fjords, gigantic mountains, and sporadic houses at the far shore, followed by a detailed narration of our ranger, Aubrey…

 The Second Largest Earthquake in World History

-Causing great destructions and damages, the earthquake took lives of nearly 139 people.
-Some people speculate that the earth tremor would have killed more people if it did not occur on Good Friday.
-During that time many locals had left the affected area for the upcoming holiday.
+Causing great destructions and damages, the earthquake took lives of 139 people.
+Some people speculate that the earth tremor would have killed more people if it didn’t occur on Good Friday.
+During that time the majority of the locals had left the affected areas for the upcoming holiday.